-Feature Description Pause Program in an external autodial sequence to insert a 1.5 second delay.
-Prime line On your portable, may be either an Intercom Line, an Assigned Line or a Line Pool.
-Priority call See "Supporting additional features for portables" on page 144.
+Feature Description Priority call See "Supporting additional features for portables" on page 120.
 Hunt Groups reject priority calls.
 Privacy In programming, change the privacy setting for an external line assigned to the portable.
 This does not give the ability to change the privacy setting on a call by call basis.
 Release See your Portable Telephone Feature Card.
 Speed Dial System speed dial codes only.
 No personal speed dial codes.
 The portable has a directory that you can use to store up to 50 entries for telephone numbers.
 Switching between two calls When on a portable call, switch to another incoming call.
 You can then switch back to the first call.
 See your Portable Telephone Feature Card .
 Transfer See your Portable Telephone Feature Card.
 Transfer using directory Transfer a call using your portable's directory.
 See your Portable Telephone Feature Card .
 Trunk Answer Grab a ringing call for lines placed in a Service Mode.
-Voice call See "Supporting additional features for portables" on page 144.
+Voice call See "Supporting additional features for portables" on page 120.
 Hunt Groups reject voice calls.
 Wireless Portable Language Selection Change the language of the prompts as they appear on the portable's display.
 Wireless Call Forward No Answer Stop the portable from ringing when the call has been forwarded to its new destination.
 The portable user can still answer the call but it does not ring.